 Education and prevention.

-Educating your child to swim and the possible dangers of drowning and hazards around the pool is proven to decrease the risk of drowning.
+Educating your child to swim and teaching them about the possible dangers of drowning and hazards around the pool is proven to decrease the risk of drowning.

 Enrolling your child into an approved swimming lesson facility to adapt to the water, understand how to float and what to do when they find themselves in water is the best personal development for them.